Alex-Wang1/CSE-110-Lab_0/index.md

 - [x] Finish the Lab 0&1
 - [x] Do a short morning ride
-- [ ] Meet a racoon out of my dorm
+- [ ] Meet a racoon out of my dorm (dayum why this is still not complete???)